Did The Titanic Skip This Common ‘Good Luck Ritual’ Used On Ships?: ‘Doomed Before It Even Left The Dock’

 RMS Titanic At Sea

-The Titanic took over two years to complete, and it is commonly cited that eight men died during the construction.
+The Titanic took more than two years to complete, and it is commonly cited that eight men died during the construction.
 The “unsinkable ship” was built in direct competition to the Cunard Line, which was considered the most innovative and respected shipbuilder in the world.

 Designed as a luxury ocean liner with first, second, and third class berths, the ship was meant to cross the Atlantic from Belfast to New York City in style and elegance.
 Over 900 crew members serviced the ship, of which 679 perished in the sinking.